danluu/post-mortems/README.md

 [Stack Exchange](http://stackstatus.net/post/115305251014/outage-postmortem-march-31-2015).
 Enabling StackEgg for all users resulted in heavy load on load balancers and consequently, a DDoS.

+[Stack Overflow](http://stackstatus.net/post/147710624694/outage-postmortem-july-20-2016).
+A malformed post on the homepage  caused one of the regular expressions to consume high CPU on the web servers.
+The entire site became unavailable.

 [Strava](http://engineering.strava.com/the-upload-outage-of-july-29-2014/).
 Hit the signed integer limit on a primary key, causing uploads to fail.

 [Stripe](https://support.stripe.com/questions/outage-postmortem-2015-10-08-utc).
 Manual operations are regularly executed on production databases.
 A manual operation was done incorrectly (missing dependency), causing the Stripe API to go down for 90 minutes.